tonghuikang/notes/README.md

 - Accuracy.
 While I received a few comments on the SUTD notes, it has not been fully proofread.
 - Reduced dependence on instructor's slides.
 For the more content heavy courses (e.g. Statistical Machine Learning or SML), many slides were lifted, and I hope to reduce on that.
 - More summarised.
 This is not a replacement for course notes but rather summaries of the course notes, extracting important information that are used for revision and future reference.
+- Add a forword to each course to summarise my thoughts on each course and what did I actually learn.